SolitudePy/LinuxForensicsLearn/README.md

 9. What happens to data on XFS when files are deleted?
 10. What limitations exist for XFS in forensic investigations?

 # Chapter 4.
-Linux Artifacts
-- Add artifacts here<>

-# Chapter 5.
 Linux Attacks Techniques
 - Read Persistence mechanism in Subjects/5.Linux Attacks Techniques/Persistence.html
 - Go through linux-persistence-map.pdf